XFox111/PasswordGeneratorExtension/README.md

 > 1. Go to [Releases](https://github.com/XFox111/PasswordGeneratorExtension/releases) and select a release to download
 > 2. Download attached archive for Firefox and unpack it
-> 3. Go to "about:debugging#/runtime/this-firefox"
+> 3. Go to `about:debugging#/runtime/this-firefox`
-> 4. Click the "Load Temporary Add-on..." button and select `manifest.josn` file in the root folder
+> 4. Click the "Load Temporary Add-on..." button and select `manifest.json` file in the root folder
 > 5. Done!

 > **Important!**